 - ❖ The EIT office building has a LEED SILVER certificate issued by US Green Building Council. - ❖ In 2021 year the EIT reduced travel by 90% in comparison to 2019 due to COVID-19.
 By 2025 it is planned to reduce the travels by at least 40% compared to 2019.
-This target is to be achieved through increase of online meetings and events, interviews of prospective candidates etc. - ❖ The EIT has phased out the use plastic water bottles or paper cups installing water filtering machines, thus reducing their use by 100% due to installation of water filters in lieu of plastic water bottles.
+This target is to be achieved through increase of online meetings and events, interviews of prospective candidates etc. - The EIT has phased out the use plastic water bottles or paper cups installing water filtering machines, thus reducing their use by 100% due to installation of water filters in lieu of plastic water bottles.
 For future EIT aims to further reduce the paper use in the office through introduction of electronic paperless systems (i.e. Sysper, ARES, Bluebell already in use). - ❖ In same context the EIT targets to reduce the use of electricity by 30%, through the utilisation of energy saving office equipment.
 The EIT purchases Energy Star labelled computers, copiers, printers, kitchen equipment.
-The continuous increase in the number of virtual meetings also contributes to the achievement of the set target. - The EIT incentivises its staff members to also contribute to the reduction of the CO2 emissions, via targeted social policies, such as the use of public transport rather than by car (subsidizing public transport tickets).
+The continuous increase in the number of virtual meetings also contributes to the achievement of the set target.